 It is only through inhalation and exhalation that your body brings in oxygen and expels carbon dioxide.
 This process is facilitated by a large dome-shaped muscle under your lungs called the diaphragm.

 A healthy adult takes typically 12-18 breaths per minute.
-While an inhalation takes two seconds, an exhalation requires three seconds on an average.
+While an inhalation takes two seconds, an exhalation requires three seconds on average.

 Meaning of Inhalation

-Once you get an idea of what is inhalation now, it’s time to learn about exhalation.
+Once you get an idea of what inhalation is now, it’s time to learn about exhalation.

 Meaning of Exhalation

 Similarly, exhalation is the process of releasing air containing carbon dioxide out of the lungs.
 It is the concluding part of respiration and is referred to as passive action.
 During exhalation, the diaphragm relaxes and moves towards the thoracic cavity.
 This occurs due to the elastic properties of the lungs and the internal intercostal muscles, which lowers the ribcage and decreases thoracic volume.
 In this process, the pressure within the thoracic cavity increases and allows the airflow out of the lungs.